-2.1.1 Removal or Modification of Levee Modification and Set-back Levee Construction
+2.1.1 Removal or Modification of Levee and Set-back Levee Construction

 To remove human-imposed constraints and return the project area to its historical condition at the confluence of the Umatilla River and Birch Creek, the Proposed Action would partially remove a 1,200-foot section of a Corps-authorized levee (Pendleton 2a) and about 6,300 feet of non-authorized artificial berms along the banks of Birch Creek and the Umatilla River.
 The removal areas would be excavated to the existing floodplain.
-Levee removals would allow increased access by the Umatilla River and Birch Creek to areas downstream of Birch Creek.
+Levee removal would allow increased access by the Umatilla River and Birch Creek to areas downstream of Birch Creek.
 These actions would promote floodplain reconnection and hydrological processes that sustain fish and wildlife habitat.

 To maintain the current level of flood protection provided by the authorized levee upstream of Birch Creek, an approximately 750-foot new set-back levee would be constructed in closer proximity to Birch Creek Road consistent with Corps and Federal Emergency Management Agency (FEMA) standards.
 This setback levee would have culverts to allow for water to flow underneath.
 These standards include providing sufficient freeboard (i.e., the elevation, typically a minimum 3 feet, from the top of the levee to the water surface used in design).
 The design of this setback levee adheres to principles in the Corps' Manual for the Design and Construction of Levees (Engineering Manual 1110-2-1913) and other Corps resources.
 Corps' guidelines recommend that levee designs consider and analyze: (1) underseepage and through seepage; (2) slope stability; and (3) settlement (i.e., loss of freeboard) along the levee.
 The design could change based on feedback provided by the Corps or Umatilla County.
-Any updated feedback would be included in the Final EA.
+The new set-back levee would have approximately 6,000 cubic feet of floodplain alluvial material in addition to an outside layer of riprap rock about 2-to-4 feet thick to armor the levee against high-flow events.